Photography for children – the benefits

 - stimulating children to develop their own ideas on design

-How do I get my child started?
+How do I get my child started with photography?

 - Can my child hold it easily?